-6. Regarding the distinction among activities, the pedestrian displacements perform a better recognition of standing actions from the rest of activities.
+Regarding the distinction among activities, the pedestrian displacements achieve a better differentiation of standing actions from the rest of activities.
 However, with respect to starting and stopping actions, a larger number of critical missclassifications are produced.
 This means that the displacements do not allow to reliably distinguish whether a pedestrian is carrying out the first or last step.
 Therefore, the body poses along with the displacements offer a more discriminative information in these cases.
-Considering the body pose as the only feature, standing actions are repeatedly recognised as walking activities since, when the pedestrian legs are closed, the poses from both states are very similar in those instants of time.
+Besides, it seems that the first half of the first step and the second half of the last step contain the most perceptible information to determine starting and stopping actions respectively.
+Beyond that, considering the body pose as the only feature, standing actions are repeatedly recognised as walking activities since, when the pedestrian legs are closed, the poses from both states are very similar in those instants of time.
 Therefore, the displacements are valuable information in those cases.
-Moreover, when a large number of dynamical activities are considered, such as standing, starting, stopping and walking, the body poses and displacements are important features.
-On the other hand, including the acceleration as an additional feature may improve the recognition of starting and stopping activities.
+Thereby, when a large number of dynamical activities are considered, such as standing, starting, stopping and walking, the body poses and displacements are important features.
+Moreover, including the acceleration as an additional feature may improve the recognition of starting and stopping activities.
 However, when the pedestrian legs are completely opened, the acceleration is minimum and it is maximum when the legs are closed.
-Hence, the body pose is again a crucial information to distinguish standing and walking actions.
+Hence, the body pose is again an essential information to distinguish standing and walking actions.
 As a conclusion, at least two types of features are needed in the activity recognition when more than two state are considered, either body poses and displacements, or displacements and accelerations.
 The advantage of using body poses and displacements is that only two pedestrian observations are needed for the activity recognition.

-- 7. Regarding the delays of the transitions between activities, the results show that these are not significantly influenced by the number of joints.
-In addition, starting-walking transitions have negative delays due to the fact that the first half of the first step contains the most perceptible information to determine starting actions.
-The method proposed in this document recognises starting intentions 125 milliseconds after the gait initiation with an accuracy of 80% and standing actions 58.33 milliseconds before the event with an accuracy of 70% when 11 joints are considered.
-These results are similar to the delays achieved in other works. - 8.
+Regarding the delays of the transitions between activities, the results show that these are not significantly influenced by the number of joints.
+Moreover, it should be pointed out that starting-walking transitions have negative delays due to the fact that the first half of the first step contains the most perceptible information to determine starting actions.
+The method proposed in this document recognises starting intentions 125 milliseconds after the gait initiation with an accuracy rate of 80% when 11 joints are considered.
+These results are similar to the delays achieved in other works.
+On the other hand, standing actions are recognised 58.33 milliseconds before the event with an accuracy rate of 70% when 11 joints are considered.

 Concerning the path prediction results, similar errors are obtained with respect to other works.
 However, some measures of accuracy used by other methods provide a vague idea of how well a system works.
-For example, the MED gives a more intuitive physical interpretation of the predicted pedestrian positions with respect to a groundtruth than the RMSE or the mean and standard deviation of the per-sequence RMSE.
+For example, the MED gives a more precise physical interpretation of the predicted pedestrian positions with respect to a groundtruth than the RMSE or the mean and standard deviation of the persequence RMSE.
 Hence, in this thesis, the measure of accuracy chosen for the path evaluation is the MED at different TTEs that gives objective information of the path prediction performance.
-Although other works accomplished slightly errors than the method proposed in this document, their prediction algorithms need a temporal window of n trajectory points instead of using two observations and the errors are evaluated for all time steps instead of being assessed at different TTEs. - 9.
-Four publications were presented from this thesis in different international conferences about ITS, i.e. [46-48,64].
-It is worth mentioning that the [48] were awarded with the Best Paper of Workshop on 18th IEEE International Conference on Intelligent Transportation Systems 2015.
+Besides, although other works accomplished slightly errors than the method proposed in this document, their prediction algorithms need a temporal window of n trajectory points instead of using two observations and the errors are evaluated for all time steps instead of being assessed at different TTEs.